jcharbon2008/AdobePortal/README.md

 ![](https://github.com/jcharbon2008/AdobePortal/blob/master/GCPortal.JPG)

-This project leverages Adobe AEM Forms to create a citizen facing user interface to provides online services.
+This project leverages Adobe AEM Forms to create a citizen facing user interfaces to provides online services.

 The portal is built using Adobe recommended best practices and leverages Government of Canada approved technology and UX standards.